Nugine/s3s/README.md

 `s3s-aws` provides useful types and integration with [`aws-sdk-s3`](https://crates.io/crates/aws-sdk-s3).

 `s3s-fs` implements the S3 API based on file system, as a sample implementation.
-It is designed for integration testing.
-DO NOT USE IT IN PRODUCTION.
+It is designed for integration testing, which can be used to [mock an S3 client](https://github.com/Nugine/s3s/blob/main/crates/s3s-fs/tests/it_aws.rs).
+It also provides a binary for debugging.
+[Play it!](./CONTRIBUTING.md#play-the-test-server)

 ## How it works